rahulsarma01/metrics/README.md

 CTR is the number of clicks that your ad receives divided by the number of times your ad is shown: clicks ÷ impressions = CTR.
 For example, if you had 5 clicks and 100 impressions, then your CTR would be 5%.

+- The Click-through-probability (CTP) is the probability a given user clicks to get to the next step.
+Its value is always between 0 and 1.
+It's therefore not the same as the click-through-rate (CTR) which is the #clicks/#impression.

 ---